rusefi/rusefi_documentation/installations/MazdaMiataNA6_Frankenso_pnp/readme.md

 original manual wiring:

 3C/3D GND
-1N - Red - ?? switch
+1N - Red - ?? switch. ground if IDLE, floating if pressed/depressed
-3L - Light Green / white ?? switch
+3L - Light Green / white ?? switch - ground if WOT, floating if not WOT

+stop liggt switch:
+ground if not depressed
+floating if pressedd / depressed

 -----------------------------------